 to the historical figure of Prince Vlad III of Wallachia who is said to be buried here.

-Return to Bucharest and free time for relax or shopping for souvenirs in the center of Bucharest.
-Those who want can go instead at the spa “Therme Bucuresti”.
-Free dinner.
-Overnight in the same hotel as the previous nights.
+Return to Bucharest at leisure for souvenirs in the center of Bucharest.
+Those who want can go instead

 4th day (Monday): Bucharest - Bran - Râșnov - Brașov (the Bran castle on the Sunday opens at 12:00)

-We will arrive in Bran to visit the most famous castle in Romania, a fourteenth century building, hence
+We will arrive in Bran to visit the most famous castle in Romania, a fourteenth century building, and then

 of the medieval age.
 Here we will learn more about the biography of the author of "Dracula", and then of